-This Access to Information and Protection of Privacy Bylaw, Bylaw# 2020-01, was adopted by a majority of Council members present at the Council meeting held on the 12th day of February, 2020.
+This Access to Information and Protection of Privacy Bylaw, Bylaw# 2020-01, was adopted by a majority of Council members present at the Council meeting held on the xx day of xx, 2020.

-This Access to Information and Protection of Privacy Bylaw, Bylaw# 2020-01, is declared to be passed on this the 12th day of February, 2020.
+This Access to Information and Protection of Privacy Bylaw, Bylaw# 2020-01, is declared to be

-Mayor (signature sealed)

-Chief Administrative Officer (signature sealed)

-This Access to Information and Protection of Personal Information Bylaw adopted by the Council of the Rural Municipality of North Shore on the 12th day of February, 2020 is certified to be a true copy.

-Chief Administrative Officer Signature
+Mayor (signature sealed) Chief Administrative Officer (signature sealed) tion of Personal Information Bylaw adopted by the Counci re on the $xx\ day\ of\ xx,\ 2020$ is certified to be a true copy.
+Chief Administrative Officer Signatur

-Date